yoanesber/TypeScript-Kafka-Messaging-Demo/README.md

 ### 🔧 Run Locally (Non-containerized)

-Ensure PostgreSQL and Redis are running locally, then:
+Ensure PostgreSQL and Kafka are running locally, then:

 ```bash
 make dev